 Jean-Paul Belmondo is gone and his disappearance leaves an abyssal chasm that it would seem vain to try to fill.
 More than an actor or a comedian, Jean-Paul Belmondo was a man.
 He is no longer here, but he will live forever, as long as our hearts continue to beat, we, the anonymous crowd that we are who loved him so much.
 In this article, I do not wish to indulge in inappropriate or embarrassing glorification of him (he did not like that).
 I simply want to try to understand what contributed to his success, but in reality, it is much more than that.
 I want to try to find out what makes it possible for me to say that he had a life well-lived, even if I don’t think he was successful.

-Living according to his Dharma
+Living according to your natural talents

 Jean-Paul Belmondo was born with an ardor, a spirit, a gouaille that he did not want to curb.
 On the contrary, he used this deep character trait to give a style to French cinema even though at the beginning he did not have the “physique of the job”.
 His teachers at the conservatory predicted a very obscure future for his acting career.
 However, it is because he did not try to erase what he was, that he was able to make a place for himself in the 7th art and even in the 6th art (performing arts, theater is part of it).
 He was able to impose his somewhat battered face in theaters in the late 50s through his participation in the films of Jean-Luc Godard.
 It is by surfing on the New Wave that he began to break through to the big screen.
 This brings us to the second point.